envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 Q:: What is good code?
 A:: Is the code that is:
-1.Readable (is your code clean? can others understand your code?)
+1. Readable (is your code clean? can others understand your code?)
-2.Scalable (when we grow bigger and bigger with our input how much does the algorithm or function slow down?)
+2. Scalable (when we grow bigger and bigger with our input how much does the algorithm or function slow down?)

 Q:: What is algorithmic efficiency?
 A:: The term algorithmic efficiency is used to describe those properties of algorithms that are related to the amount of resources used by the algorithm.
 Usually referred to as scalability(Big O)